Skip to product information

 Prefecture:

-Shizuoka (see the differences between Shizuoka, Uji, and Sayama in the description)
+Shizuoka (description of differences between Shizuoka, Uji and Sayama in the description)

 Grinding method:

-Please note: Product color may vary from the photos.
-This depends on the annual harvest.
+Note!
+Product color may differ from the photos.
+Everything depends on the annual harvests.

 Long shelf life guaranteed